 Getting back is just the reverse of this.
 There really isn’t much time difference in the journey by tourist transfer and local busses.
 I know all of the changes sound a lot but there was no waiting around at all and it saved me enough for a night in a hotel.
 Plus as I said before it was much more fun and part of the Guatemala experience.

 I hope you have found this guide to getting from Lake Atitlan to Chichicastenango helpful.
 I have written lots of different guides on Guatemala so be sure to stick around and read a few more! ps. don’t forget to pin it for later.

 Looking for somewhere to stay in Lake Atitlan?

 My friend Julia is developing an incredible retreat center close to San Marcos.
-They have two places to stay on Airbnb and I can’t recommend them enough!
+They have several places to stay you can view here.
+I can’t recommend them enough!
 I stayed there and it was the most blissed-out I’ve been in years.
 In Panajachel, I recommend PanaHouse or Selina Atitlan